Tetrachlorvinphos

 Tetrachlorvinphos is an organophosphate insecticide used to kill fleas and ticks.

 History

 Tetrachlorvinphos was initially registered for use in the United States in 1966 by the U.S. Department of Agriculture.
 Tetrachlorvinphos was originally registered for use on various food crops, livestock, pet animals, and in or around buildings.
 The crop uses were voluntarily canceled from product registrations in 1987.
 In 2014, the Natural Resources Defense Council (NRDC) filed a lawsuit against the United States Environmental Protection Agency (EPA) seeking EPA to respond to NRDC's 2009 petition to ban tetrachlorvinphos in common pet flea treatment products.

 Human health hazards

-Symptoms of exposure to this material include increased perspiration, nausea, lachrymation, salivation, blurred vision, diarrhea, pulmonary edema, respiratory embarrassment and convulsions.
+Symptoms of exposure to this material include increased perspiration, nausea, lachrymation, salivation, blurred vision, diarrhea, pulmonary edema, respiratory depression and convulsions.
 The chemical material may be absorbed through the skin and is a lachrymator.
 It is a cholinesterase inhibitor and is a positive animal carcinogen.

 Chemical properties

 The substance is insoluble in water.
 Flash point data are not available for this chemical; however, it is probably combustible.
 Tetrachlorvinphos is slowly hydrolyzed in neutral and aqueous acidic media.
 Is rapidly hydrolyzed in alkaline media.